-Notes From The Middle Of Selection
+Notes From The Middle Of Selection by Ben Jones

 Hi everyone!
 Just finally got caught up with answering your questions here and over at College Confidential.
 Haven’t had much time to hang out on the web, as we’ve been in selection committee since last wednesday.